 We will hold students fully accountable for their behavior and actions on campus as well as in our community.

-Please refer to the House Rules, the Cornell University Code of Conduct, and the Summer College Academic Code of Conduct for details on the disciplinary process for this program.
+Please refer to the Summer College House Rules and the Summer College Academic Code of Conduct for details on the disciplinary processes for this program.

 All members of the Cornell community have the right to make a report to the Cornell University Police Department, local law enforcement, and/or state police or choose not to report; to report the incident to Cornell; to be protected by Cornell from retaliation for reporting an incident; and to receive assistance and resources from Cornell.